ivan-hc/AppMan/README.md

 1. Enable `~/.local/bin` in your `$PATH`:

        mkdir -p ~/.local/bin && echo 'export PATH=$PATH:$(xdg-user-dir USER)/.local/bin' >> ~/.bashrc
-2. Download the script from this repository and made it executable:
+2. Download the script [APP-MANAGER](https://github.com/ivan-hc/AM-Application-Manager/blob/main/APP-MANAGER) from the repository of "[AM](https://github.com/ivan-hc/AM-Application-Manager)" and rename it to "appman", then made it executable:

-       wget https://raw.githubusercontent.com/ivan-hc/AppMan/main/appman && chmod a+x ./appman
+       wget https://raw.githubusercontent.com/ivan-hc/AM-Application-Manager/main/APP-MANAGER -O appman && chmod a+x ./appman
 3. Optionally you can place the script in your new local $PATH:

        mv ./appman ~/.local/bin/appman